ttencate/taekwindow/Readme.txt

 Version history
 ---------------

-0.3:
+0.2.1:
-- BUGFIX: moving and resizing now works properly when dragging title bar or borders
+- FIX: moving and resizing now works properly when dragging title bar or borders

 0.2:
 - added a configuration tool as per